Skip to main content

 Test Connection

-After creating a data source you can check if the connection has successfully been established by clicking on Test connection. a test dialog appears.
-This should open a test dialog window, where you can fill in some sample data for your previously defined variables and start the test.
-The results with a response by the URL should be displayed immediately.
+After creating a data source, please check whether the connection has been successfully established.
+To do this, click on Test connection.
+This should open a test dialog box in which you can enter some sample data for your previously defined variables and start the test.
+The response from the data source should be displayed immediately with the output of an URL.

-Note: shortened raw result from XXX to XXX only aaffects the displayed results in the simulation as a way to reduce traffic.
-Your original date source is not beeing affected nor shortened by this procedure.
+Note: shortened raw result from XXX to XXX only affects the results displayed in the simulation in order to reduce data traffic.
+Your original data source is neither affected nor shortened by this procedure.

 Security Recommendations (warning)